 Increase your fresh fruits and vegetables

-Much like omega-3s, cruciferous vegetables also have anti-inflammatory properties.
+Much like omega-3s, cruciferous vegetables also have anti-inflammatory properties, Dr. Burg says.
 If you want to take advantage of those properties, add fresh or frozen vegetables such as broccoli, cauliflower and Brussels sprouts to your daily diet.

-On top of that, strawberries are also rich in vitamin C, along with foods such as bell peppers, citrus fruits and mangoes.
-Long-term vitamin C intake appears to have a protective effect against rheumatoid arthritis.
+“These foods are also rich in vitamin C, which appears to have a protective effect against rheumatoid arthritis,” he adds.

-A diet of lean protein such as fish plus plenty of fresh fruits and veggies may be as good for your waistline as for your arthritis.
-The good news: Weight loss also helps reduce your symptoms by reducing the stress on your joints.
+Eating a healthy diet of lean proteins such as fish plus plenty of fruits and veggies may be good for your arthritis and your waistline.

-A study just last year compared diet combined with exercise, diet alone, and exercise alone in lowering the stress on knees for those with obesity and osteoarthritis.
+A recent study compared diet and exercise with diet alone and exercise alone in lowering the stress on the knees in people with obesity and osteoarthritis.
 Diet and exercise combined yielded the best results — so your best bet is to work with your doctor to develop a diet plan and an exercise routine that takes your condition and potential limitations into account.
-But among the other two groups, diet alone was more effective than exercise alone.

 The message: Diet clearly matters.
 For arthritis, it’s not a cure-all, but every little bit helps.